-The COVID-19 pandemic and the resultant lockdown has seen significant impact on the economy and in people's livelihood .The disruption caused by the COVID-19 pandemic unfolded with such a speed and scale that the disruption of activities did not allow the economic activity to become normal throughout FY21.
+The COVID-19 pandemic and the resultant lockdown has seen significant impact on the economy and in people's livelihood .The disruption caused by the COVID-19

 India has got the COVID-19 cases under control, with optimal vaccinations and increased general awareness.
-Although may parts of the country have yet to witness full normalcy in terms of economic activity, the indicators are gradually recovering.
+Although may partsof the country have yet to witness full normalcy in terms of economic activity, the indicators are gradually recovering.